itchono/aer506-chapter-problems/README.md

 * `B_omega_IB`: (Pre-superscript B, post-subscript IB) - Angular velocity from B to I, expressed in frame B
 * `R_dR_omega_IG`: (Pre-superscript R, derivative wrt R, post-subscript IG) - Derivative of angular velocity from G to I wrt frame R, expressed in frame R
 * `P_C_I`: (Pre-superscript P, pre-subscript C) - Inertia matrix about point C, represented in frame P
+* Generally for orbits, numerical subscripts _1, _2, etc. can often refer to either times (usually in CH4/5/6/7) OR orbits (CH8).
+I have made some mixed efforts to label separate orbits as _o1, _o2, but sometimes I got lazy with my notation.

 ## If you spot something wrong
 Please [open an issue](https://github.com/itchono/aer506-chapter-problems/issues)!
 The goal is to crowdsource improvements.